 List of Contents

-Villagers in the Campsite, whether coming as visitors, or invited via amiibo, can be used to replace an existing resident on your island.
+Visitors in the Campsite, whether coming as guests or invited via Amiibo, can replace an existing resident on your island.

 |Methods of Getting New Villagers|